Adaptive Software Development

-A project plan is prepared.
-The plan involves project initiation details like project requirements, customer needs, market research etc, to list out the set of release cycles for the project.
+In this phase, teams prepare the project plan.
+The plan involves project initiation details like project requirements, customer needs, market research, etc. This plan helps list out the set of release cycles for the project.

-The ASD methodology is used for developing complex software systems and for that, a variety of information and data are to be analyzed and processed.
+The development teams use the ASD methodology for developing complex software systems.
+For that purpose, various information and data are analyzed and processed.

-This requires proper collaboration and communication between the diverse set of teams that are working on the project.
+This information processing requires proper collaboration and communication between the diverse set of teams working on the project.

-Collaboration is the skill to work together with different members having different expertise to produce the best outcomes.
+Collaboration is the skill of working together with different members having different expertise to produce the best outcomes.

-The final phase is the learning phase.
-It involves iterations aimed at achieving product excellence.
+The final phase is the learning phase, involving iterations to achieve product excellence.

-This phase is called the learning phase because the project members learn from the errors and mistakes they make in order to explore the problem domain of the customers.
+The learning phase is for the project members to learn from the errors and mistakes to explore the customer’s problem domain.

-These phases are interrelated as it is difficult to collaborate without learning or to learn without collaborating, in the same way, speculation can be done by learning and learning itself involves speculation.
+These phases are interrelated as it is difficult to collaborate without learning or to learn without collaborating.
+In the same way, teams can conduct speculation by learning, and learning itself involves speculation.

 Similarly, it is not easy to speculate without collaborating or to collaborate without speculating.

-ASD’s main use is to enhance the adaptability of teams to the changing times, customer needs, behaviours, etc.
+ASD’s primary use is to enhance the adaptability of teams to the changing times, customer needs, behaviors, etc.

-It follows a user-centric approach that helps in designing more instinctive software that caters well to user needs.
+It follows a user-centric approach that helps design more intuitive software that caters to user needs.

 A: The key strengths of ASD are:

-Adaptability to changes: the process involves continuous testing where mistakes are made to adapt to the larger domain of problems the user might face.
+- Adaptability to change: This process involves continuous testing where teams make mistakes to adapt to the larger domain of problems the user might face.

-Alignment and transparency: ASD involves the collaborating team members in decision making, problem-solving processes.
+- Alignment and transparency: ASD involves team members collaborating in decision-making and problem-solving processes.

 - Short iterations: Short iterations in adaptive software development help solve the consumer’s problem early.